-Note: The information on this page is specific to the Dual ENrollment program through PGCPS.
-For information on the Information Technology Early College (ITEC) Program, reach out to the CMIT Academy North High School ITEC Coordinator, Ms. Tarver (rtarver@cmitacademy.org).
+Note: The information on this page is specific to the Dual Enrollment program through PGCPS.
+For information on the Information Technology Early College (ITEC) Program, reach out to the CMIT Academy North High School ITEC Coordinator, Dr. Gaudette (ngaudette@cmitacademy.org).

 PGCPS has a partnership with Prince George’s Community College, however students may also take courses at other Maryland Institutions.
 For students who apply through the PGCPS Dual Enrollment program, all costs of tuition, fees, and books are covered.